 To earn their degrees, Mexico’s medical students practice medicine at gunpoint

-When Alfredo Cortés arrived at a tiny clinic for his year of social service, which is required of all medical students in Mexico, he found that he had no mobile phone or Internet access, only a radio.
+When Alfredo Cortés arrived at a tiny clinic to complete his year of social service, which is required of all medical students in Mexico, he found that he had no mobile phone or internet access, only a radio.

 He lived alone in the clinic, a simple house in a rural community in the state of Michoacán, where the police were conspicuous by their absence.
 In the early hours of a spring morning in 2020, he was awakened by the noise of trucks and banging on the front door.